magoz/masonryfy/README.md

 ## ⚡Usage

-Masonryfy takes an array of objects with `width` and `height` properties, and turns it into a matrix specifying the number of columns.
+Masonryfy takes an array of objects with `width` and `height` properties, and a `number of colums`, and returns an array of arrays of items, with a length of `number of colums`.

+It calculates the *aspect ratio* of each item, and places it into the shortest column.

-The items will be distributed accounting for their with and height, as a Masonry Layout.
+The items will be distributed in a Masonry type of structure.

 ```ts
   const items = [